abrennec/sose20_cc2/01_intro_course/readme.md

 The repository will be used to share scripts (usually as readme.md) and slides, coding examples, homework and project materials.
 The Wiki will be maintained by the students to share information that might be useful for everyone, for example, dos and don'ts, useful links, results of homework assignments, and so on.
 The team will be used for discussion, comments, notes and any important announcements.

 This course will start as an online course which requires everyone to work individually.
 You will have to work through materials and assignments on your own.
 There will be slots for discussions twice a week.
 Make sure that you are prepared when bringing your questions to those slots.
 Make use of the Github team as well as openFrameworks forum when you are stuck and post your questions there.
-We have to work together as a group and everyone is invited to help out.
+This term, we have to work together as a group more than usually and everyone is invited to help out.
 Also, there will be individual consultation options for everyone.

 ## Assignments